Best way to save for retirement UK. 4 ways to get you started

 A rough estimate might be what life costs; you now x 25.
 This will give you a rough estimate of the fund you might need to retire from your current lifestyle.

-You could also, of course, create a regular passive replacement income that might bring retirement or a work-optional lifestyle much quicker.
+You could also create a regular passive replacement income that might bring retirement or a work-optional lifestyle much quicker.

 Can I retire at 55 with 300K?